redhat-developer/odo/docs/website/docs/development/devfile.md

 `odo` also takes into account the complete command definition which includes setting any environment variables, and using the given workingDir; this works similarly to how commands are run in Dev mode.

 #### Kubernetes Job Specification
-1. The naming convention for the Kubernetes Job `<component-name>-<app-name>-<command-id>`; the maximum character limit for a resource name allowed by Kubernetes is 63, but since this resource is created by `odo`, we do not want the character limit to be any issue to the user, and so we use a max character limit of 60.
+1. The naming convention for the Kubernetes Job is `<component-name>-<app-name>-<command-id>`; the maximum character limit for a resource name allowed by Kubernetes is 63, but since this resource is created by `odo`, we do not want the character limit to be any issue to the user, and so we use a max character limit of 60.
 2. If the Kubernetes Job fails to run the command the first time, it will retry one more time before giving up(BackOffLimit).
 3. If the Kubernetes Job succeeds, but `odo` is unable to delete it for some reason, it will be automatically deleted after 60 seconds(TTLSecondsAfterFinished).
 4. The Kubernetes Job is created with appropriate annotations and labels so that it can be deleted by `odo delete component --name <name>` command if the need be.